Japan Banks and Money

-Citibank Japan has 24 hour ATMs in Tokyo, Osaka,
+Citibank Japan (which became SMBC Trust Bank in 2015) has 24 hour ATMs in Tokyo, Osaka,

+ATM charges usually differ by time of day and whether it is a weekday, a weekend, or a public holiday.
 Most banks have tie-ups with other banks allowing transactions to be made a each others' ATMs, but for a higher fee.
-Withdrawals made from a bank different from that of the bank card are charged for during working hours (105 yen), and cost more outside working hours (210 yen).
-High street bank card transactions can often be made using convenience store and post office (i.e. Yūcho Bank) ATMs - again, for a higher fee.
+High street bank card transactions can often be made using convenience store and post office (i.e. Yūcho Bank) ATMs, but for a higher fee.
 Convenience store ATMs can also be used for Japan-issued credit cards.

-However, Shinsei Bank does not charge for ATM transactions either at its own ATMs or Seven Eleven convenience store ATMs.
+Shinsei Bank ATM transactions are always free at both Shinsei Bank's own ATMs and Seven Eleven convenience store ATMs (24-hour).

 Travelers Checks in Japan

 Japan is still largely a cash-based society and it may be convenient to carry more cash than you would normally at home.
-Travelers' checks can be exchanged at most major banks with the Authorized Foreign Exchange Bank' sign but are rarely, if ever, accepted in restaurants or shops.
+Travelers' checks can be exchanged at most major banks with the Authorized Foreign Exchange Bank' sign, but are are not accepted as payment for any goods or services in Japan.

 Bureau de Change in Japan